chinapedia/wikipedia.abstract.en/Page/Krav_Maga.md

 Techniques

-Krav_Maga_demonstration.ogg Conan_kick.jpg Krav Maga is a continuously evolving system (reflecting real-world experience) and so it is not clear cut to specify a universal curriculum, as may be the case for example within some eastern martial arts.
+Krav Maga is a continuously evolving system (reflecting real-world experience) and so it is not clear cut to specify a universal curriculum, as may be the case for example within some eastern martial arts.
 However, of the major Krav Maga organizations worldwide, techniques are largely similar.

 ADOPTED TECHNIQUES
 Some of the key focuses of techniques in Krav Maga are—as described above—effectiveness and instinctive response under stress.
 To that end, Krav Maga is an eclectic system that has not sought to replace existing effective techniques, taking what is useful from available systems, for example: